Ashutosb/python/README.md

 - :delete: deletes an existing virtualenv

 #### Attribute Parameters
-- path: name attribute.
+- Path: Name Attribute.
 The path where the virtualenv will be created
-- interpreter: The Python interpreter to use. default is null (i.e. use whatever python the virtualenv command is using).
+- Interpreter: The Python interpreter to use. default is null (i.e. use whatever python the virtualenv command is using).
-- owner: The owner for the virtualenv
+- Owner: The owner for the virtualenv
-- group: The group owner of the file (string or id)
+- Group: The group owner of the file (string or id)
-- options : Command line options (string)
+- Options : Command line options (string)

 #### Examples